 2. Aggressive biting of children and the care-giver.

 Sometimes, the dog is euthanased as they become uncontrollable.
-The 2

 behaviour.
 Gripping people with both legs as if the dog wants to mate

 with the person.
 This can be traumatic to visitors, especially female

 4. Testicular cancer.
 The probability of the undescended

 testicle becoming cancerous is higher than descended ones.
 Most